Frequently Asked Questions

 #4 – When and where are classes held?

-Courses begin in January, March, April, June, Aug and September for the Summerside and Kensington areas.
+Courses begin in January, March, April, June, Aug and September in Summerside.

 (Four day classroom programs, will be offered in Summerside in March, June and Aug.)

-(Students may mix classes at either school to work around personal schedules.)
+(Students may mix classes to work around personal schedules.)

 Regular evening classes are divided into 10, 2 1/2 hour sessions over five weeks.